How to Let Go of the Parent You Thought You'd Be - Baby Chick

 Are You the Parent You Imagined Yourself to Be?

 When I was pregnant, I made sure to take birthing classes, read books, and watch videos to prepare for my birth.
 But I didn’t read much about becoming a parent and what that transition would truly be like.
-I somehow felt that my degree in Psychology and my work experience would be enough to carry me through whatever parenting would bring.
+I somehow felt that my psychology degree and my work experience would be enough to carry me through whatever parenting would bring.
 The reality, though, ended up being completely different.

 I was realistic in imagining that having a child would make getting out of the house a lengthy process.
 That getting ready for work would be hectic and prolonged.
 I knew it would be difficult to tend to a child while struggling through yet another severe migraine episode.
 I even realized that socializing with friends and attending various events would be more difficult.